XiaozhouFan/xiaozhoufan.github.io/_pages/about.md

 folding.
 These findings illuminate two strategies available to flapping wing animals and robots – symmetry-breaking lift augmentation and appendage-based jet propulsion.
 (This work is in revision as requested by Journal of Royal Society Interface.)

-Subsequently, we found this jet can be directed by controlling the wing twist at the moment of clapping, which leads to greatly enhanced cycle-averaged thrust, especially at high 𝑆𝑡 or low flight speeds.
-Additional benefits of more thrust and less negative lift are gained during upstroke using wing twist.
-Remarkably, less total actuating force, or less total power, is required during upstroke with wing twist.
-These findings emphasize the benefits of critical wing articulation for the future flapping wing/fin robots and for an accurate test platform to study natural flapping wing flight or underwater vehicles.
-(This work is presented at IROS 2024, with the my talk recording below)

 <iframe
         src="https://www.youtube.com/embed/I1HGdiYmNOQ"
         title="Flapparoo Visualization" frameborder="0"